FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Hardware Micro Architecture

 \subsection{Dataflow Orchestrator}

 As discussed in Section \ref{sec:strategy}, spatial architectures require a consistent dataflow pattern.
-However, achieving this consistency presents a challenge due to the conflicting dataflow requirements between the output of one layer and the input of the next.
+However, achieving this consistency presents a challenge due to the conflicting dataflow requirements between the output of one layer and the input of the next layer.
 Specifically, the membrane potential storage-free calculation in FireFly-S necessitates placing the output channel loop \textbf{outside} the temporal loop.
 This arrangement contrasts with the input dataflow of the subsequent layer, which requires the channel loop to be \textbf{inside} the temporal loop for efficient processing.
 Furthermore, convolution operations introduce an additional complexity: the need for the im2col operation to transform the input feature map into a matrix format suitable for convolution.

 To reconcile these conflicting dataflow requirements and manage the im2col operation, FireFly-S employs a dedicated Dataflow Orchestrator, as illustrated in Fig. \ref{fig:orchestrator}.
-This FIFO-based logic utilizes on-chip RAM divided into two sectors.
-The first sector functions as a minimal line buffer specifically for the im2col operation, storing only the data necessary to maintain the convolution window as the input feature map streams in.
-The size of this sector is determined by the input dimension and kernel size.
-Crucially, data within this sector is reused multiple times, as dictated by the parallelism level and data dimensions, to ensure continuous operation when parallelism cannot fully unroll the convolution.
+This FIFO interface logic utilizes on-chip RAM divided into two sectors.
+The first sector is essential for three key functions: 1) dataflow permutation across the temporal and channel dimensions, 2) execution of the implicit im2col operation, and 3) data reuse for continuous operation when parallelism cannot fully unroll the convolution.
+The size of this sector is determined by the input dimensions and kernel size, allowing it to store only the essential data needed to maintain the convolution window while the input feature map streams in.
+Additionally, both dataflow permutation and data reuse occur within the convolution window, with the reuse time calculated as $C_o / P_{C_o}$.
 The remaining on-chip RAM serves as a configurable holding area, acting as a buffer for incoming spike feature maps from upstream processing.
 This holding area prevents pipeline stalls that would otherwise occur when the reused sector is full.
 Additionally, it provides a transition buffer for switching convolution windows.
 For clarity, the example in Fig. \ref{fig:orchestrator} depicts a parallelism level of 1, with an input dataflow of $(F_{h_i}, F_{w_i}, C_i, T)$ being transformed to the output dataflow of $(F_{h_i}, F_{w_i}, C_o, T, K_h, K_w, C_i)$.